Welsh Rarebit is the ultimate cheese on toast, a rich sauce with English mustard and Worcestershire sauce, grilled until golden and bubbly.

 Is this vegetarian?

-Worcestershire sauce is made in anchovies, so out of the box no it is not.
+Worcestershire sauce is made with anchovies, so out of the box, no, it is not.

-You could replace the Worcestershire sauce with Henderson’s relish, which is a similar condiment with a vociferous following.
-I use it in place of Worcestershire sauce in my vegan and vegetarian dishes where I would typically use Worcestershire sauce.
+You could replace the Worcestershire sauce with Henderson's relish, which is a similar condiment with a vociferous following.
+I use it in place of Worcestershire sauce in my vegan and vegetarian dishes, where I would typically use Worcestershire sauce.
+You could also use mushroom ketchup.

 Do I have to use English mustard?